Dada-Tech/Casiono/README.md

 # Casiono
 Roulette Table Simulator

-Simple simulator over 1,10,100 bets.
+Simple simulator over 1,10 or 100 bets.

+Built to test the Martingale roulette table method

 you can modify bet amount when each win or loss occurs for each bet